claire-luo123/drug-website-webscraper/README.md

 5. View the cookie created in the browser development tools tab.
 6. Copy and paste that cookie into scrape.js.
 7. run `node scrape.js`
+8. scrape.js will create a file called drugs.html, the scraped version of the website.